MicroStrategy/rest-api-docs/docs/common-workflows/modeling/manage-table-objects/create-a-new-table-object.md

 In this workflow sample, you create a new `"CITY_CTR_SLS"` table object in the MicroStrategy Tutorial project.
 The project ID is `B19DEDCC11D4E0EFC000EB9495D0F44F`.
 All schema tables are created under the objects/tables folder schema.

-Obtain the authorization token needed to execute the request using [POST /api/auth/login](<https://demo.microstrategy.com/MicroStrategyLibrary/api-docs/index.html#/Authentication/postLogin>.
+Get the authorization token needed to execute the request with [POST /api/auth/login](<https://demo.microstrategy.com/MicroStrategyLibrary/api-docs/index.html#/Authentication/postLogin>.

 Get the project ID from [GET /api/projects](https://demo.microstrategy.com/MicroStrategyLibrary/api-docs/index.html#/Projects/getProjects_1).